magiccpp/portfolio-2/README.md

+# AssetScout

+## Pre-requisites
+Create an Python environment with below libraries:

+scikit-learn              1.3.2
+pandas                    2.1.4
+pandas-datareader         0.10.0
+numpy                     1.26.2
+yfinance                  0.2.38
+optuna                    3.4.0

+## How to run AI model
+1. Run 'python train_model.py' to create the models.
+2. run 'python inference.py' to find out the optimized portfolio.

 # AI vs Human brain on Stock market
 This research project is to see if AI could beat human brain on the stock market.
 The stocks could be chosen from 4 markets: US, Sweden, Germany and British.